sbcc-cs105/Slack-and-GitHub-Accounts/README.md

 **Please be sure to use your pipeline email account for these services**

 The **first thing you should do** is create a Slack account by accepting the invitation I sent to each of you at the beginning of the term.
-The invitation looks like this:
+The invitation looks like this (except with information about CS140 for Fall 2018):

 ![Slack invitation](https://github.com/sbcc-cs140-fall2018/Course-Information/wiki/images/ex00/slack-invitation.png)